 With our expertise in keyhole (arthroscopic) surgery, we aim to treat your shoulder pain with minimal recovery times and the best rehabilitation programmes – so you can get you back to work, back to sport and back to normality.

 Simon Moyes is an internationally renowned orthopaedic surgeon and leader in the field of arthroscopic (keyhole) surgery.
 His Capital Orthopaedics team works from The Cromwell Hospital in London, with its state-of-the-art diagnostic and surgical equipment, and top sports medicine professionals.
-Contact Simon Moyes for an expert diagnosis and treatment of all your shoulder problems.

 Request an appointment: